NTPriest/WiFiXPress/README.md

   -> **Save and Review History**: Every move you make is logged, so you can easily retrace your steps or refine your process.
   -> **Generate Organized Outputs**: Never again sift through chaos; WiFiXpress provides clean and accessible data when you need it most.

-Let's not shit ourselves —whether you're an operator under pressure or just someone too lazy to type airmon-ng for the hundredth time,<br> **WiFiXpress** has your back.<br> It’s not just a tool
+Let's not shit ourselves —whether you're an operator under pressure or just someone too lazy to type airmon-ng for the hundredth time,<br> **WiFiXpress** has your back.<br>
--it’s a way of life for those who value speed, automation, and the occasional touch of recklessness.

 ## *Installation*
 **Tools you need:** ```aircrack-ng (airodump-ng, aireplay-ng)```, ```hashcat```, ```tcpdump```.<br>